geosas/wpsjussie/README.md

 wpsjussie ADDON
 ================

-This addon allows users to extract layers very easily.
+This addon allows users to detect aquatic plants using them spectral signature.
 author: @Mounirsky

 Typical configuration to include in your GEOR_custom.js file: